Refunct - Review

 The Rest of It

 Refunct is a first-person platformer that has you jumping from one platform to another.
 It's good-looking, fast-moving, fun, and extremely short.
 The goal is to simply jump on the next red button that becomes available, using the platforming mechanics available to you.
 Refunct does not spend time teaching you these mechanics.
 If it did, that would likely take up half your time with the game.
 Instead, it's all learned by doing.
-It takes very little time to learn that you can run, jump, jump against walls to gain height, and climb up ledges.
+It takes very little time to learn that you can run, jump, and jump against walls to gain height and climb up ledges.

 That's all you do.
 For what it's worth—which is just $3—it's fun.
 It's just a shame that it doesn't actually go beyond twenty minutes.
 Considering the fact that the way each of these miniature puzzles could easily be replicated and procedural, I was surprised that the game was so short.
-That being said, if the game was just made longer to have more of these mini puzzles, I don't think the game's value would go up.
-However, it would have been nice to have more of a reason to keep playing the game beyond what they initially give you.
+That being said, if the game was just made longer to have more of these mini-puzzles, I don't think the game's value would go up.
+However, it would have been nice to have more of a reason to keep playing the game beyond what they initially gave you.

 Refunct-Win32-Shipping-2017-04-22-19-52-08-835-1024x576.png